AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ## Static content

-Email and Meta templates often link to images and CSS files hosted outside GenStudio.
-When GenStudio generates thumbnails for these templates or the experiences derived from them, it may ignore these external resources if they do not have the correct Cross-Origin Resource Sharing (CORS) headers.
+Email and Meta templates often link to images and CSS files hosted outside GenStudio for Performance Marketers.
+When GenStudio for Performance Marketers generates thumbnails for these templates or the experiences derived from them, it may ignore these external resources if they do not have the correct Cross-Origin Resource Sharing (CORS) headers.

 To ensure that these resources are available during the thumbnail generation process, consider two options:

 1. **Use CORS headers**: The host server must send responses with an `Access-Control-Allow-Origin` header set to `https://experience.adobe.com` value for production environments.
-This method allows GenStudio to access and include the resources.
+This method allows GenStudio for Performance Marketers to access and include the resources.
 1. **Use Data URLs**: Embed the external resources directly into the template using Data URLs.
 This method bypasses CORS restrictions and ensures that the resources are available during thumbnail generation.